 Operation state value (e.g., 0 = accepted, 1 = accepted with conditions, 8 = rejected) |

-# surveillance_monitoring_operations/traffic_data_fuser_protocol.py
+# flight_blender/domain_types/plugin_protocols.py

 @runtime_checkable

-class TrafficDataFuser(Protocol):
+class TrafficDataFuserProtocol(Protocol):

 def generate_track_messages(self) -> list[TrackMessage]: ...